 The gnarly bit of highway in question is the dirt portion west of Anahim Lake.
 In total there are about 60 kilometres of hard packed dirt highway.
 Not all of it is bad or even scary.

-But there are eleven kilometres where any driving mistake would be most unfortunate.
+But there are eleven kilometres of terror where any driving mistake would be most unfortunate.

 Before they started they sent a telegram to the Department of Public Works in Victoria saying:

 This is to advise you that we are going to immediately start building the road from Anahim Lake to Bella Coola.

 The major obstacle to the road building is what is referred to as The Hill.
 It descends 1,666 metres (5,465 feet) from Heckman Pass to the ocean.

 Unbelievably in just one year the two cats (earth moving equipment) operating from opposite sides were less than a mile apart.
 And on September 26, 1953 the road was completed and called The Freedom Road.

 In places – though I’m not sure if it still holds true today, the grade was 18%.
 There were single lane sections and gravel switchbacks.
 The government stepped in shortly after completion and helped with improvements.
 I can’t even imagine how nasty the road would have been earlier on.